ElementsProject/lightning/doc/lightning-waitanyinvoice.7.md

 *lastpay\_index* of 0 equivalent to not specifying a *lastpay\_index*.
 Negative *lastpay\_index* is invalid.

+If *immediate* is *true*, then if no paid invoice is available as yet, this will return immediately with an error instead of waiting.
+If not specified, or *false*, then this will wait for a paid invoice.

 RETURN VALUE
 ------------

 On success, an invoice description will be returned as per lightning-listinvoice(7): *complete* will always be *true*.

+Possible errors are:

+* 904.
+  The *immediate* flag was set to *true* and no paid invoices are available right now.

 AUTHOR
 ------